serverless/blog/posts/2017-12-19-how-to-manage-your-alexa-skills-with-serverless.md

 You can see the format of the manifest at [here](https://developer.amazon.com/docs/smapi/skill-manifest.html#sample-skill-manifests).

 ## Building the interaction model

-The skill requires a interaction model.
-The skill does not have any model at first.
-So, you need to write a model definition to `serverless.yml` like this.
+The skill does not have any interaction model at first so you need to write a interaction model definition to serverless.yml.
+Like this !

 ```yaml
 custom: